ultralytics/ultralytics/ultralytics/utils/tlc/README.md

 ## 3LC Settings

-The integration offers a rich set of settings and features which can be set with environment variables.
+The integration offers a rich set of settings and features which can be set through an instance of `Settings`.
 They allow specifying which metrics to collect, how often to collect them, and whether to use sampling weights during training.

 The available 3LC settings can be seen in the `Settings` class in [settings.py](detect/settings.py).